 In the United States, there have been and continue to be a number of legislative initiatives to contain healthcare costs.
 We face uncertainties that might result from legislative, executive, and administrative actions and future healthcare measures and agency rules implemented by at the federal and state levels.
-Any changes to the ACA or implementation of cost containment measures or other healthcare reforms are likely to have an impact on our results of operations, or may prevent us from being able to generate revenue or attain profitability.
+Any changes to the ACA or implementation of cost containment measures or other healthcare reforms are likely to have an impact on our results of operations and may have a material adverse effect on our results of operations, or may prevent us from being able to generate revenue or attain profitability.
 We cannot predict what other healthcare programs and regulations will ultimately be implemented at the federal or state level or the effect of any future legislation or regulation in the United States may have on our business.
 Changes in healthcare policy could increase our costs and subject us to additional regulatory requirements that may interrupt commercialization of our current and future solutions.